cyrusimap/cyrus-imapd/docsrc/imap/reference/manpages/systemcommands/cyr_expire.rst

 - ``/vendor/cmu/cyrus-imapd/delete`` which controls the deletion of messages

-These mailbox annotations specify the age(in days) of messages in the given mailbox that should be expired/archived/deleted.
+These mailbox annotations specify the age of messages in the given mailbox that should be expired/archived/deleted.
+The age is specified as a duration, the default unit are days.

 The value of the ``/vendor/cmu/cyrus-imapd/expire`` annotation is inherited by all children of the mailbox on which it is set, so an